 - 1/4 cup quick-cooking grits

-- Pat the shrimp dry with a paper towel and season with salt and pepper.
+- Pat the shrimp dry with a paper towel, then sprinkle with the salt and pepper.